 Have you ever updated BIOS by yourself?
 Or like many other people, you just know what BIOS is, but always hesitate to update it?
-Because you think updating newest BIOS is w how to update it unnecessary and actually you don't know how to update it.
+Because you think updating newest BIOS is unnecessary and actually you don't know how to update it.